 Jing can also record videos which are limited to 5 minutes.

 Captur is not a full-featured screenshot product.
-It’s just an add-on for the OS X built in screen capture command.
-For those of you who don’t know, OS X has a built in Screen capture utility.
-It can be operated by using several key combination to take a screen grab.
+It’s just an add-on for the OS X built-in screen capture command.
+For those of you who don’t know, OS X has a built-in Screen capture utility.
+It can be operated by using several key combinations to take a screen grab.
 If you press Command+Shift+3 it will take a screenshot of the whole screen.
 By using a Command+Shift+4 it will show you selection box which you can use to grab only selected part of the window.
 While there are many combinations also by using additional buttons like a space button they can be easily forgotten if you only need to take a screenshot from time to time.

 Top 3 Screenshot tools for Linux

 Shutter is a very powerful screenshot tool for Linux operating systems.
-It’s a open source program available for free exclusively on the Linux platform.
-First feature you will notice is that it’s really simple to use while at the same time offering you a lot of features.
-You can take a screen grab of a custom area, window, complete screen and a complete website.
+It’s an open source program available for free exclusively on the Linux platform.
+The first feature you will notice is that it’s really simple to use while at the same time offering you a lot of features.
+You can take a screen grab of a custom area, window, complete screen, and a complete website.
 You can apply different effects to the screenshots.
 One area where it improves on basic tools is editing. you can draw on the pictures, highlight areas and add text.
 You can easily annotate your grabs and add your notes.
 You can share pictures with few external services.

 Lookit, screenshot utility offers Gnome Shell and Unity integration.
 It offers many useful features.
 And Unity notifications support is great.
 It has some nifty features like using a right click on a dock icon to take a screenshot